 If you want to know how to avoid burnout as a working mom, acknowledge that you can’t do everything.
 Be kind to yourself by learning how to say no and not feeling guilty about it.

 Saying no is a great tool for moms, as it can mean having more time for yourself or saying yes to requests that you like.
-It will also help you set boundaries and avoid overextending or stressing yourself and burnout.
+It will also help you set boundaries and avoid overextending or stressing yourself.

 It can be tough to say no, especially if it’s a loved one or someone close to you asking a favor.
 Here are few tips for saying no or how to get better at it: